Jurij15/MinecraftLauncher/README.md

 Download the portable executable in the [Releases](https://github.com/Jurij15/MinecraftLauncher/releases?latest) section and extract the ZIP

 # Work in progress
-- Implement skins
+- Basic world editor
-- Move to [SettingsCards](https://toolkitlabs.dev/) instead of custom cards (HALF-DONE)
+- Finish play page
 - Optimize old code (HALF-DONE)

 # Plans and ToDo